instructorc/comp170_program1/README.md

 ![Alt text](https://instructorc.github.io/site/slides/java/images/intro/garretts_nutritional_label.PNG "Garretts Nutritional Facts")

 ## Submission
 For program 1, you will only need to upload the .java file that contains your code to Sakai under the Assignment tab.
+You will also need to upload the .java file to this repository.